bhattlab/bhattlab_workflows/README.md

 QC and data processing pipeline for raw short read sequencing data.

-0) demultiplex check - Eli
+0) demultiplex check - Eli - decided not to do this after all

 1) qc - fastqc